 Westtown School is dedicated to serving the whole child with an unparalleled, integrated approach.
 Schools often support the cognitive aspects of child development, but we know that if a child is not physically or social-emotionally healthy, their learning and academic success is impeded.

-Take a walk through the halls of Lower School and you’ll see and hear how much we value the arts in Lower School.
+Take a walk through our halls and you’ll see and hear how much we value the arts.
 The walls are adorned with projects made in the art rooms and voices of children singing or practicing a play can be heard in the hallways.
 We are especially proud of works made by our students in collaboration with visiting artists.
-Check out the lobby of Lower School – it’s also an art gallery.
+Check out the lobby – it’s also an art gallery.

 MooseKids After-School Program